protobuf:generate-test

 2.2.0 |

 This can be used to limit what is compiled by Each entry is treated as a glob pattern, and is applied to the path of each discovered compilation candidate file, relative to the See If a file matches any of these patterns, it is automatically included.
-If not provided, then the default is to allow any Protobuf source file.
-For example, if you only wanted to compile files named
+If not provided, then the default is to allow any protobuf source file.
+For example, if a user only wanted to compile files named

 Use User Property: protobuf.compiler.includes |